alice-viola/dora/v2/doc/docs/1-cli/README.md

 Once the CLI is installed and initialized, try it

-All the command follow the save structure:
+Almost all the commands follows the same syntax:

 **dora {operation} {resource} [name] [options]**